Lift Vault

 As this is a lot of accessory volume, weights should be kept light as the body adjusts.
 Layne recommends deloading every 6 to 12 weeks, with the deload lasting for 1 to 3 weeks at 60-70% of normal weights.

-Program Summary by Layne Norton
+PHAT Program by Dr. Layne Norton (Biolayne)

 PHAT Frequently Asked Questions (FAQs)